 (1) Bids.
-Except as permitted by ORS 279C.340 and PPS 49-0430 when all Bids exceed the Cost Estimate, the District must not negotiate with any Bidder prior to Contract Award.
-After Award of the Contract, the District and the Contractor may only modify the Contract by Change Order or Amendment to the Contract in accordance with PPS 49-0860.
+Except as permitted by ORS 279C.340 and PPS 49-0430 when all Bidsbids exceed the Cost Estimatecost estimate, the District mustshall not negotiate with any Bidderbidder prior to Contract Awardaward.
+After Awardaward of the Contract, the District and the Contractor may only modify the resulting Contract by Change Order or Amendmentchange order or amendment to the Contract in accordance with PPS 49-086049-0910.